 These tools can only go so far and although you’ve already invested a bit on equipment, the programs are just as important or even more so.
 Thus, putting aside those extra one or two hundred dollars for a great DAW will make all the difference.

 As you play around and become more comfortable with these software’s you’ll know what to look out for and how to manipulate music the way you like.
 You’ll find that soon enough, you’ll have to update your program or if you’re already experienced and want to go for a higher quality system, Reaper, Fruit Loops, Ableton Live, or Cubase are all great options, but with that also comes a higher price.

 Each person works differently and in different environments, this translates to the different software and it’s honestly based on your preference, so don’t feel you have to buy the most expensive one, even if you are experienced.

 Audio interfaces (AI’s) are your next musical investment that every home studio requires.
 AI’s allow you to record yourself and other instruments via cables or inputs.
 Monitors will exhibit the difference as the quality of AI is dependent on how many inputs you have.

-Inputs being the number of microphones or instruments inputted to record and outputs being the monitors.
-AI’s can run up to thousands of dollars which would most likely be the necessity if you’re looking to hook up numerous amounts of inputs.
+Inputs are the number of microphones or instruments inputted to record and outputs are the monitors.
+AI’s can run up to thousands of dollars which would most likely be a necessity if you’re looking to hook up numerous amounts of inputs.
 Software such as Audio Apollo Twin or PreSonus Studio 192 are perfect for large-scale recordings that range between $600 to $800.